iani/cinderprojects1/README.txt

   ~/Dev/Cinder/projects                  All your project repositories for Cinder
   ~/Dev/Conder/projects/gitrepoexample   The folder cloned from this repository

-Full instructions:

-...

-Projects contained here should be able to compile.
+As long as the present folder is a subfolder of a subfolder of Cinder, the projects contained here should be able to compile.
 This has been tested on MacOS 10.7 with XCode 4.3 and with Cinder cloned from [https://github.com/cinder/Cinder] using this URL: [https://github.com/cinder/Cinder.git] .